 "When patients are here, we can easily move them between specialists," Grossmann said.
 "This makes a big difference in reducing the number of trips patients are making to Columbia — allowing them more time to take care of themselves."

 All the specialists you need

 Curing patients of colon and rectal cancer can be complicated.
-It requires a large team of surgical, medical and radiation oncologists, nurses and nurse navigators, nutritionists, palliative care specialists, physical therapists and social workers — just to name a few.
+It requires a large team of surgical, medical and radiation oncologists, nurses, patient and nurse navigators, nutritionists, palliative care specialists, physical therapists and social workers — just to name a few.